The definitive guide to pregnancy tests

 Say hello to “Piss Prophets.”
 In the Middle Ages, Europeans believed a woman to be pregnant if her urine did things like change the color of a leaf or rust a nail.
 Unlike the Egyptians, there wasn’t much science to back this logic.
 In 1937, German scientists discovered that injecting urine into a sexually immature female mouse would cause its ovaries to grow.
 Crazy, right?
 This was actually a huge breakthrough as far as the science behind pregnancy tests, as it proved that hCG caused mice to ovulate.

-We certainly can’t imagine peeing on some grains as a means of finding out you’re pregnant.
+pregnancy-ovulation-test-combo We certainly can’t imagine peeing on some grains as a means of finding out you’re pregnant.
 In fact, we can’t even imagine going out to the store to buy a pregnancy test today.
-That’s why we created Stix - the discreet, convenient, and accurate pregnancy test (made by women, for women).
+That’s why we created Stix - the discreet, convenient, and accurate pregnancy test.

 While pregnancy tests have evolved big time since 1350 BC, Cynthia and I still saw an opportunity for improvement.
 Cynthia ran into her boyfriend’s mom in the store while buying a pregnancy test (talk about Sunday scaries).
-I had the cashier jokingly wish her good luck when she was buying hers.
+I had the cashier jokingly wish me good luck when I was buying mine.
 The nerve!
 If you’ve had a similar experience, you know how humiliating it is.
 For those who haven’t, we created Stix to ensure you are never a victim of pregnancy test shaming.

 After doing some research, we found that the public embarrassment of buying a pregnancy test was just the beginning of a long list of problems surrounding women’s options.
 After surveying thousands of women, we found that 70% of them had terrible experiences buying pregnancy tests.
 Additionally, we observed that drugstores price their tests unnecessarily high.
 We deserve better.
 So do you.